th2-net/th2-processor-core-j/README.md

 It uses the Java Duration format.
 You can read more about it [here](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence-).
 The default value is **PT10M**.

+**syncInterval: _PT10M_** - the processor uses this value for a request to lw-data-provider. lw-data-provider splits the whole requested interval to a synchronize intervals with specified length and publishes data for the whole requested books and scores / session aliases / group for each sync-interval.
+It uses the Java Duration format.
+You can read more about it [here](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence-).
+The default value is **PT10M**, also, the value should be less or equal as **intervalLength**.

 **awaitTimeout: _10_** - the value of time wait interval for responds getting via MQ.
 The processor waits this time after lw-data-provider respond via gRPC until getting all requested data via MQ.
 The default value is **10**.